sdrchxu/SpatialWeightMatrix/README.md

-# GWRE
+# Introduction
-The repository of geographically weighted regression with elevation
+This is a repository for Spatial Weight Matrix with Elevation project.